-If you are working while suffering from depression, finding someone to talk to (although this may feel like the last thing you want to do), can work as a distraction and a boost.
+If you are working while suffering from depression, finding someone to talk to (although this may feel like the last thing you want to do), can serve as a distraction and a boost.

-Try going for a short walk and saying hello to a couple of people that you pass.
+Try going for a short walk and saying hello to a couple of people along the way.
 If you have a local shop, try to pop in every day – even if just for milk and bread.
 Adding routine into your day can be a real help.

-If you are not ready to step into the outside world for to meet people, consider an online group for those with similar interests.
-For example, I once joined an online book club.
+If you are not ready to step into the outside world for to meet people, consider an online group for those with similar interests, e.g. an online book club.